jbg469/Telegram-Admin-Impersonator-Removal/README.md

 # Telegram-Admin-Impersonator-Removal
-Python eliminates new members with matching Admin Names.
+Python eliminates new members with matching admin Names.
 Member daily prune mechanism in progress.